 Another significant part of qualifying for SSDI benefits is your actual disablement.
 The Social Security Administration has published an approved list of disabling conditions that qualify for SSDI.
 There are also numerous other factors that impact your disablement.
 A partial disability that still allows you to work is usually a disqualification for SSDI.

 Your disabling condition and what led up to it must be well documented with medical records by qualified physicians.
 These records of injury, diagnosis, treatment, tests, scans, therapy, rehabilitation, and prognosis for the future are all vital aspects of your SSDI claim.

-Our SSDI attorneys know what records are necessary and what specific factors will lend greater credibility to your claim.
+Our Georgia disability lawyers know what records are necessary and what specific factors will lend greater credibility to your claim.

 We Are Meticulous in Our Preparation of Your Disability Case

 Attorney Sam Earley has the enviable reputation of being a stickler for detail.
 No stone is left unturned and no aspect of your Social Security Disability claim is left to chance.
 Our team knows how to document and catalog a claim and the supporting evidence to make your claim hearing faster, simpler, and easier for the judge or committee to review and understand.

 When we say we will do something or provide something, you and the SSA judge can count on it.
 We are known for our meticulous preparation and attention to detail in every client’s case.
 We enjoy helping people just like you get the assistance they deserve when they become disabled and are unable to work.